yuja/qmluic/README.md

 }
 ```

-For example, `visible: checkBox.checked` is basically translated to the
+In this example, `visible: checkBox.checked` is basically translated to the
 following code:

 ```c++